 Not all dogs can swim, that is the take home message of this article, however, we want to leave you with a more practical piece of information.
 Despite not all dogs possessing the ability to swim, a lot of dogs will actually enjoy playing in the water.

 Therefore, we’d recommend testing your dog out in some shallow water to splash around in (one that is not deep enough for any form of swimming) and test their reaction.
-If it’s positive, then you can attempt to teach your dog to swim but don’t be surprised if you find that while they can paddle, they may not be able to swim!
+If it’s positive, then you can attempt to train your dog to swim but don’t be surprised if you find that while they can paddle, they may not be able to swim!

 Our favourite dog lifejacket is the Outward Hound.
 This is a mid-priced lifejacket, which has two grab handles for quickly removing the dog from the water either by hand or boat hook.
-It’s made of highly reflective material and incorporates several straps for comfortable fit as well as a chin float to keep your pooch’s chin out of the water.
+It’s made of highly reflective material and incorporates several straps for a comfortable fit as well as a chin float to keep your pooch’s chin out of the water.

 Our favourite sunscreen for dogs is the Petkin Sunscreen Stick.
 Its SPF15 is the highest which is safest for dogs to use.
-We use it on the snout, ears and muzzle (one of ours has skin tags, so we use it on those too).
-The product comes in a stick but we apply it by hand, it’s a good thick consistency but easy to apply and spread.
+We use it on the snout, ears, and muzzle (one of ours has skin tags, so we use it on those too).
+The product comes in a stick, but we apply it by hand, it’s a good thick consistency but easy to apply and spread.